jordisantamaria/cheatsheets/flutter/index.md

 context.read<LoadingCubit>().hideLoading()
 ```

-- BlocBuilder: To give access to a bloc state to Its tree, bloc have to be initialized before with blocprovider.
+- BlocBuilder: To give access to a bloc state to Its tree, bloc have to be initialized before with BlocProvider.

 - BlocListener: To listen in changes of bloc state.